 Fiber is good for our health as it helps regulate the body’s use of sugar, lowers blood cholesterol, and helps food move through the digestive system.
-However, there are certain conditions where one is expected to limit fiber intake by concentrating on low fiber foods and watching your total fiber intake.
+However, there are certain conditions where one needs to limit their fiber intake instead.
+Doing so involves focusing on low fiber foods and watching your total fiber intake.

-A low-fiber diet is oftentimes needed if there is a flare-up of a bowel problem or right after bowel surgery, and when someone has Chron’s disease, ulcerative colitis, diverticulitis, and other conditions that affect the bowels.
-There are also some cancer treatments that may require the patient to follow a low-fiber diet.
+In particular, a low fiber diet is oftentimes needed if there is a flare-up of a bowel problem or right after bowel surgery, along with when someone has Chron’s disease, ulcerative colitis, diverticulitis, and other conditions that affect the bowels.
+Some cancer treatments may also require the patient to follow a low fiber diet.

-So basically, there are two types of fibers – soluble fiber which absorbs water and turns to gel during digestion, and insoluble fiber which doesn’t dissolve in the stomach and eventually adds to the stool.
+Interestingly, there are two types of fiber – soluble fiber which absorbs water and turns to gel during digestion, and insoluble fiber which doesn’t dissolve in the stomach and eventually adds to the stool.
 Some people may find it tolerable to still have soluble fibers in their body even if they’re on a low fiber diet, while others need to limit their intake of both types of fiber.

 Types of Low Fiber Foods